Catapult Education™ Speakers Bureau

 Discover Dr. Dudney's Latest Courses

 Adhering to and following proper protocols is very important when adhesively bonding both direct and indirect restorations.
-This webinar will discuss the steps and protocols that are critical to success.
+This course will discuss the steps and protocols that are critical to success.
 Including how to achieve proper isolation when necessary as well as how and with what to treat the tooth and the restoration.
 Total etch vs. self-etch vs. selective etch techniques will be illustrated along with a discussion of fourth, fifth and sixth generation adhesives with an emphasis on the new eighth generation universal adhesives.
 Different cement categories including: Resin Modified Glass Ionomer, Self-Adhesive Resin Cement, Ion-releasing Resin Cements, and Light and Dual Cure Adhesive Resin Cements will be discussed.

 Learning Objectives: